 In less than twenty years, mobile phones have gone from being rare and expensive pieces of equipment used primarily by the business elite to a pervasive low-cost personal device which is an important element of our everyday lives.
 The continued development of mobile phone features like WAP, Java, MP3, Bluetooth, megapixel cameras, mobile TV, etc are increasing our dependency on them.
-As these features grow and as mobile phone fashion changes, owning the latest mobile phone becomes essential.
+As these features grow and as mobile phone fashion changes, owning the latest mobile becomes essential.

 It is estimated that 50 million mobile phones are hoarded in cupboards and drawers around the UK.
-If each handset is valued at an average price of £20, then the UK is hoarding £1 Billion pounds worth of old mobile phones!
+If each handset is valued at an average price of £20, then the UK is hoarding £1 Billion pounds worth of old phones!
 Enough to pay every single person in the UK £17.85!